 What is a Commercial Note?

 In the note business, we categorize a commercial note as one in which a commercial property was sold using owner financing.
 If you sold a business without the real estate (business assets only), we would call that a business note and ask you to go here.

-While Seascape Capital has always purchased notes on houses, mobile homes, land, and commercial properties, an increasing share of our calls over the past several years have been for commercial notes like the following:
+While Seascape Capital has always purchased notes on houses, mobile homes, land, and similar properties, an increasing share of our calls over the past several years have been for commercial notes like the following:

 - Office building notes

 - Notes on apartment buildings with more than 4 units

 - Auto repair shop notes

 - Mixed-use property notes (for example, where a retail shop is downstairs and an apartment upstairs)

 - Industrial notes